Every student is different — in age, goals, experience, and taste. That's why I tailor my lessons to meet my students exactly where they are.

 I grew up with two classical pianist parents and started formal piano lessons at age five.
 I began studying the clarinet around age ten and played for about six years.
-At age twelve, I pulled my mom's old guitar out of the closet, and I was immediatedly hooked.
+At age twelve, I pulled my mom's old guitar out of the closet, and I was immediately hooked.
 That moment led me down a path that shaped the rest of my life.

 "Music is a skill anyone can enjoy throughout their lifetime — whether they're 5 or 95."